Abraham Van Buren: Biography

 Abraham Van Buren was born in Albany, New York on February 17, 1737, the son of Marten Pieterse Van Buren (1701–1766) and Dirckje (Van Alstyne) Van Buren (1710–1798).
 The fifth of nine children, he was a descendant of Cornelis Maessen, a native of Buurmalsen, Netherlands who had come to North America in 1631.

 Van Buren owned a Kinderhook farm and several slaves, as well as a combined tavern and inn.
 (Note: According to the 1800 U.S. Census, Abraham Van Buren owned three slaves.
 His son Lawrence inherited Abraham's farm and other property, and according to the 1830 census owned no slaves.
 This was in keeping with New York's 1799 and 1817 gradual emancipation laws, which ended slavery in the state by 1827.)
 Most of Kinderhook's residents were descendants of the Dutch colonists who created New Netherland, and they spoke Dutch as their primary language.
 The Van Buren tavern was strategically situated on the main route between New York City and Albany.
 In addition to being a prominent destination for stagecoach travelers, Van Buren's tavern was also a prominent local meeting place, and used for political gatherings, town meetings, and as a polling place.

-During the American Revolution, Van Buren was identified with the Patriot cause, serving in the Albany County Militia's 7th Regiment with the rank of captain.
+During the American Revolution, Van Buren identified with the Patriot cause and served in the Albany County Militia's 7th Regiment with the rank of captain.
 After the war, Van Buren was active in politics as an Anti-Federalist and Jeffersonian, and he joined the Democratic-Republican Party at its founding.
 In 1787, Van Buren was elected to serve as Kinderhook's town clerk, the first individual chosen for this position after it was created.
 He served until 1797 and was succeeded by his stepson James I. Van Alen.
 The details of Abraham Van Buren's education are not known, but according to 1914's A History of Old Kinderhook, his excellent penmanship and the legibility of the town records he produced was still notable more than 120 years after he created them.